Do not believe that possibly you can escape the reward of your action.

 Justice is one of the three cardinal virtues represented in the Tarot.
 The others are Temperance and Fortitude (or Strength).

 According to Tarot author and expert Rachel Pollack, the image on the Waite-Smith deck is the Roman Goddess, Justitia.

-Often, in other forms of art and sculpture, She is depicted blindfolded.
+Often, in other forms of art and sculpture, this Roman Goddess of natural law may be depicted blindfolded.
 But in the Tarot, She is connected to the psychic laws of Justice, “by which,” as Rachel explains, “we advance according to our ability to understand the past.”